AJAbanto/Gcash_screenshot_parser/README.md

 Please note that I've sensored my reference numbers for privacy reasons.

 ## Dependencies
 This tool relies on the [tesseract OCR engine](https://github.com/tesseract-ocr/tesseract) that for the actual Optical Character recognition .
 I used [this](https://github.com/sirfz/tesserocr) python wrapper in particular for tesseract.
+Its important to note that you need to put this tessdata folder in the ./data since this is where I've pointed the engine to look.
 Lastly xlsxwriter was used to export things to .xlsx for use with excel.

 ## Change log
 - 11/14/2022 : Initial release and minor bug fixes
+- 11/24/2022 : Pointed path to tessdata to relative path in repo.

+## To do
+- Add better date string processing and error catching